athrado/stimpy/README.md

 ```

 ```
-Premise 1:   If it is raining, you can't go by bicycle.
+Premise 1:   If it is raining, you should not go by bicycle.
-Premise 2:   You can go by bicycle.
+Premise 2:   You should go by bicycle.
 Hypothesis:  It is raining.
 ---
 Relation: negation